-Your e-mail account will be generated at your first registration by ITS (Information Technology Services).
+Your e-mail account will be generated by OTS (Office of Technology Services) at your first registration.
 Shortly after registration, your email address and login information will be sent to you in U.S. mail.
-You can also find your email by visiting http://uhaweb.hartford.edu/.
-Click on Utilities and Directories and then U of H Email Directory, type in your last name and your email should come up.
+You can also find your email address by visiting the Directory, and typing your last name; your email address will be displayed.

-To log into your email, go to www.hartford.edu and click on the Webmail link at the top of the page, hover over My UHart and click Hawkmail.
+To log into your email, go to www.hartford.edu, on the horizontal tool bar at the top of the page, hover over My UHart and click Hawkmail.
 Students should select "Click Here" to access your email via Office 365.
-Your username is your email address without the @hartford.edu part and your password is your student ID number (e.g. firstname.lastname@example.org).
+Your username is your email address with the @hartford.edu part and your password is your student ID number (e.g. firstname.lastname@example.org).

-Textbooks are located in the lower level of the bookstore in the Harry Jack Gray Center.
+Books are sold in the Campus Store in the Harry Jack Gray Center.
 The bookstore will be open special hours during the first two weeks of the term.
 Bring your schedule with you so that you get the proper books for your section and course number.
 If you have questions, call 860.768.4801.
-Books can also be purchased online at http://www.hartford.bkstr.com/.
+Books can also be purchased online at www.hartford.bkstr.com.

 The form can be accessed online at on the Health Services website.
 Part-time adult students submit Health Form 2.
 It is important to fill this out and return it to the University of Hartford Health Services office.
 This form is required by state law and must be turned in before you will be allowed to register for a second semester of classes.
 You should aim to comply with the requirement within one month of starting classes.
 Please call 860.768.6601 with any questions.